Storuman’s summer café cultureA winning combination of countryside, service, culinary expertise and commercial entrepreneurship

 Just add a layer of real butter and … savour the amazing taste of fresh bread

 It is all very simple, but unbelievably tasty!
 What makes fresh bread so good?
 One answer could be the combination of factors such as pure natural ingredients, expert bakers and a sprinkling of tradition and heritage.

 The name gives it away.
 Just like Hembygdsgården, the café is run during the summer by a young entrepreneur.
 The Utsikten Summer Café is run by Alma and she bakes the cakes herselve too!

 Located high up at the top of Stenseleberget hill it has, like the rest of Storuman, Mother Nature on the doorstep, with the steep road leading up to it running through an old forest with gnarly trees and lined by moss-covered stones.
 When you get here, you’ll see why it is called Utsikten as the whole west and north regions lie before you.
 In clear weather, you can see the mountains in far off Hemavan Tärnaby and the whole of Lake Storuman, with its islands, islets and bays spread in front of you.

 Even the road has a story to tell.
 It is named after Storuman’s 2010 Winter Olympics biathlon Champion Björn Ferry who still lives and works in Storuman.
 When he was training, he used ski roller skates to travel up and down the road.
 You don’t have to be an elite athlete to tackle it, but the car is an easier option.

-2018 sees Alma and Elvira running the café for the second year running.
-They bid you all a warm welcome to the café at the top of the hill.
+2019 sees Alma running the café for the third year.
+She bids you all a warm welcome to the café at the top of the hill.